 Once you’ve sufficiently stocked up on Burt’s Bees Beeswax Lip Balm (in both its classic and many fruity iterations), consider moving onto these

 tinted lip balms.
 Each of their six natural shades provide a subtle wash of sheer, just-bitten color, but I like these more for their creamy texture — the formula contains less beeswax and more coconut oil than the classic lip balm, plus it’s enriched with shea butter, so the consistency is smoother and more blendable.
-Available shades: Sweet Violet, Rose, Hibiscus, Zinnia, Pink Blossom, Red Dahlia 3 The Glossy Lip Balm
+4 The Glossy Lip Balm

-these lip shimmers are tinted lip oils, not lip balms.
-So they still contain some core Burt's Bees ingredients, like beeswax, sunflower oil, and peppermint oil, but there’s a higher concentration of natural oils in here for a fluid consistency and natural shine (though luminescent particles, like mica and iron oxides, are added for more shimmer).
+lip shimmers are more like a solid lip oil than a lip balm — they contain some core Burt's Bees ingredients, like beeswax, sunflower oil, and peppermint oil, but there’s a higher concentration of natural oils in here for a fluid consistency and natural shine (though luminescent particles, like mica and iron oxides, are added for more shimmer).
 They boast Burt’s Bees signature low price point, too: One tube of this makeup/skin care hybrid costs just under $5, or grab a four-pack for $16.
-Available shades: Watermelon, Apricot, Plum, Strawberry, Cherry, Grapefruit, Champagne, Fig, Guava, Peony, Caramel 4 The Extra-Nourishing Lip Balm
+Available shades: Watermelon, Apricot, Plum, Strawberry, Cherry, Grapefruit, Champagne, Fig, Guava, Peony, Caramel 5 The Tinted Lip Oil

-Overnight Intensive Lip Treatment a couple times per week.
+Overnight Intensive Lip Treatment before bed — you’ll be amazed by how plush your lips feel when you wake up.
 This creamy treatment contains humectants like glycerin, castor oil, and triglycerides that attract moisture directly into your skin cells, while ceramides work to repair your lips’ natural barrier so they stay moisturized, too.
-Amazon reviewers have seen immediate results with this handy little $9 tub, especially when used in tandem with their exfoliating lip scrub.
-And while it’s marketed as an overnight treatment, there’s no reason why you can’t apply it during the day if your lips are feeling or looking extra-chapped.
+Amazon reviewers have seen immediate results with this stuff; “When I wake up in the morning my lips feel hydrated and it has fixed my cracked lips,” one shopper wrote.
+Though it’s marketed as an overnight treatment, there’s no reason why you can’t apply it during the day if your lips are feeling extra-chapped.
+7 The Lip Scrub